RobustBench/robustbench/README.md

 There are already [more than 2'000 papers](https://nicholas.carlini.com/writing/2019/all-adversarial-example-papers.html) on this topic, but it is still unclear which approaches *really* work and which only lead to [overestimated robustness](https://arxiv.org/abs/1802.00420).
 We start from benchmarking the Linf-robustness since it is the most studied setting in the literature.
-We plan to extend the benchmark to other threat models in the future: first to other Lp-norms and then to more general perturbation sets.
+We plan to extend the benchmark to other threat models in the future: first to other Lp-norms and then to more general perturbation sets
+(Wasserstein perturbations, common corruptions, etc).

 **`AdvBench`** consists of two parts:
 - a website with the leaderboard based on many recent papers (plots below 👇)